According to a United Nations report, the Philippines had the highest number of disaster events from 2000 to 2019.

 The country also ranks 5th in the Climate Index Risk (CRI) as one of the most affected countries by climate-related events from 1998 to 2017 (Cabico, 2020).

-With current policies, the world is currently on a path to a 3.2°C increase in global temperature by the end of the century, higher than what the countries pledged during the Paris Agreement to limit global warming below 2°C, preferably at 1.5°C.
+With current policies, the world is on a path to a 3.2°C increase in global temperature by the end of the century, higher than what the countries pledged during the Paris Agreement to limit global warming below 2°C, preferably at 1.5°C.

-Read the entire article here: Philippines among countries most affected by disasters since 2000- UN report
+Read the entire article here: Philippines among countries most affected by disasters since 2000- UN report.

-According to Salceda, “by declaring a climate emergency, the Philippines can leverage its position as an emerging market and a potent labor source for new industrialization to pursue an official foreign policy of international climate justice”.
+Salceda states, “by declaring a climate emergency, the Philippines can leverage its position as an emerging market and a potent labor source for new industrialization to pursue an official foreign policy of international climate justice”.

-During the hearing, Salceda said that a climate emergency declaration would strengthen the country’s leverage to seek concessions from heavily industrialized economies (Atienza, 2020).
+During the hearing, Salceda said a climate emergency declaration would strengthen the country’s leverage to seek concessions from heavily industrialized economies (Atienza, 2020).

 “HR No. 535 urges the House of Representatives to ensure the full integration and convergence of disaster risk reduction and climate change adaptation and mitigation efforts through the passage of the Department of Disaster Resilience (DDR) bill as an urgent policy response”.